Alpine-DAV/ascent/src/docs/sphinx/Actions/Scenes.rst

 Minimally, a color table name needs to be specified, but the ``color_table`` node allows you to specify RGB and Alpha (opacity) control points for complete customization of color maps.
 Alpha control points are used when rendering volumes.
 The built-in Color map names are: ``Cool to Warm``, ``Black-Body Radiation``, ``Samsel Fire``, ``Inferno``, ``Linear YGB``, ``Cold and Hot``, ``Rainbow Desaturated``, ``Cool to Warm (Extended)``, ``X Ray``, ``Black, Blue and White``, ``Viridis``, ``Linear Green``, ``Jet``, and ``Rainbow``.

+Colors can be expressed one of two ways.
-Colors are three double precision values between 0 and 1.
+The first is as three double precision RGB values between 0 and 1.
+The second is as Hex color values.

 Alphas and positions  are a single double precision values between 0 and 1.

 Here is an example of specifying a color table by name: